Annual Parish Retreat

 This congregational party will be held on June 4, 2017 at Pinstripes Restaurant, across Wisconsin Ave. on the north side of the C & O Canal.
 This year’s event will celebrate Grace’s 150th Anniversary and ongoing life.
 Proceeds from ticket sales and a silent auction go to Saving Grace, a special fund set up to maintain and improve Grace’s buildings and grounds.
 Great music and great food, along with good fellowship and a good cause, make this celebration a perennial Grace favorite.

-We’re a few months away from Grace’s annual Bach Festival.
-The festival is organized and directed by Grace Church’s organist/choirmaster, Francine Maté, DMA, and features performers from the United States and Germany.
+The annual Bach festival is organized and directed by Grace Church’s organist/choirmaster, Francine Maté, DMA, and features performers from the United States and Germany.
 Visit Grace’s Bach Festival for a full description of the concerts and performers.

 The suggested donation for each event is $20.00.